Appointments

 • Annual diabetic reviews

-• Physiotherapy appointments
+• Physiotherapy assessment appointments

 We would kindly ask that these slots are not booked for any other reason.
 For inappropriate bookings, the appointment will be cancelled and we will inform patients by text message to re-book with the appropriate clinician.